It used to be that blogs looked like blogs and websites looked like websites. One could easily tell blogs and websites apart.

-Then the WordPress CMS came along and revolutionized web publishing.
-Now, it’s getting increasingly more difficult to tell blogs and websites apart.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.
+Then the WordPress CMS came along and changed all this.
+Now, it’s getting more difficult to tell the difference between what applications are being used to build the two.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.

 Think about this …

-Which of these options would you choose?
+Which of the options below would you choose?

 First, bring up the site’s source code on your screen, using the methods described above.

-Or use your browser’s “Find” function …
+Or use the browser’s “Find” function …

 (Use the Firefox web browser ‘Find’ function)